astenback/testing-gorest/README.md

 # testing-gorest
-Testing https://gorest.co.in/ with Java and Rest Assured
+Testing https://gorest.co.in/ with Java, TestNG and Rest Assured